intel/tcf/doc/03-server-setup.rst

                /home/ttbd/public_html/x86_64/initramfs-tcf-live

-       .. warning:: ``--kver`` is needed to not default to the kernel version of the system running the co/mmand.
+       .. warning:: ``--kver`` is needed to not default to the kernel version of the system running the command.
                     ``-H`` is needed to ensure a generic initrd that works with multiple machines is created.